Frequently asked questions about the Eco-Schools program.

 The program offers a 7 Step framework with accompanying guidelines and resources and an opportunity for participants to gain formal accreditation with Bronze, Silver and Green Flags.
 An overview of the 7 Steps and accreditation criteria can be found here on The Program page of our website.

-Schools can access phone / skype and email support from KAB staff (call KAB National 02 8626 9396 for advice).
+Schools can access phone and email support from KAB staff (call KAB National 02 8594 4077 for advice).

 Eco-Schools Australia website and the international program websites provide a huge bank of guidance and resource links for Eco-Schools participants.

 Teacher orientation workshops for registered schools may be organised on request where teachers across a region are able to form a group.
 Contact us for more information.